remi-adam/kesacco/README.md

 	Repository where to find Jupyter notebook used for development/example.

 ## Environment
 To be compliant with other softwares developed in parallel, the code was made for python 2.
+Nevertheless, it should work with python 3.
 Please make sure that you are in the correct environment when you run the code.
-In addition, the ClusterPipe directory should be in your python path so it can be found.
+In addition, the kesacco directory should be in your python path so it can be found.

 ## Installation
 To install these tools, just fork the repository to your favorite location in your machine.